fable-compiler/fable-compiler.github.io/docsrc/introduction/net-users-read-this.md

 Although Fable brings a lot of familiarity for F# and .NET developers, the target runtime is JavaScript.
 This difference impacts several important areas:

-* Your web UI depenendcies will be NPM dependencies, not .NET dependencies
+* Your web UI dependencies will be NPM dependencies, not .NET dependencies
 * Your build tools will include web app development tools (e.g., webpack)
 * Runtime behavior will be based on JavaScript semantics, not .NET semantics